 Before you request an estimate, it is important that you contact your insurance company to ensure that the services required are “covered services.”
 In the event that some or all are not a covered service under your plan, please refer to our uninsured information below.
 You will also need to contact your physician’s office to get the specific diagnosis or procedure description.

-To obtain an estimate you can use our Price Calculator Tool or call our service center.
+To obtain an estimate you can use our Estimate Tool or call our service center.

 Call for an Estimate

 Call our service center at 1-800-464-1722 with questions about pricing and our representatives can provide a good faith estimate.